hifarrer/AiDoctorGemini/README-mobile-chatbot-api.md

 ### PDF Processing

-**Full PDF Text Extraction:** PDF attachments are now fully processed with text extraction.
-The AI can analyze the complete content of uploaded PDFs, providing the same functionality as the dashboard chatbot.
+**Automatic Server-Side Extraction:** The API automatically extracts text from uploaded PDF files using server-side processing.
+Simply upload the PDF file and the API will:

+1. **Extract text content** from the PDF automatically
+2. **Send to AI** for analysis and response
+3. **Handle errors gracefully** if extraction fails

+Mobile apps just need to upload the PDF file - no client-side processing required.
+This provides the same AI analysis quality as the dashboard chatbot with zero complexity for mobile developers.

 ### What Works:
 - ✅ Text chat with AI